CharlieS540/MS1-Junior-Club/README.md

 Expected - The site is expected to respond to different screen sizes.

-Testing - Tested this by expanding and contracting the windown size inside google inspect.
+Testing - Tested this by expanding and contracting the window size inside google inspect.

 Result- Site responded as expected to all screen sizes 320px and up.